Battlemorph: Retrospective coverage

 Retrospective commentary for Battlemorph has been equally favorable.
-The Atari Times' Gregory D. George found it to be "a remarkable upgrade over Cybermorph", noting the audiovisual presentation and controls.
+The Atari Times' Gregory D. George found it to be a "remarkable upgrade" over Cybermorph, noting the audiovisual presentation and controls.
 Author Andy Slaven also highlighted the improved visuals, soundtrack, and mission variety.
 AllGame's Kyle Knight commented, "If you had to choose one game to demonstrate how great the Jaguar CD add-on could have been, Battlemorph would be a likely candidate."
 Knight referred it as one of the best games released for the Jaguar CD, lauding the graphics, the music, and the way it offers the player a variety of options for responding to attacks, achieving objectives, and exploring environments.
 In 2013, HobbyConsolas identified Battlemorph as one of the twenty best games for the platform.
-Christian Roth of German website neXGam also gave the title a positive retrospective outlook.
+In 2023, Time Extension also listed it as one of the best games for the Jaguar.